-Female Age and Infertility, Ovarian Reserve and Aging
+Female Age and Infertility, Ovarian Reserve

 Increasing female age is perhaps the greatest enemy of fertility.
 “Reproductive life” begins with the first menstruation and culminates in the menopause where few, if any, viable eggs remain.
 Many women delay childbearing until they are older and have established their careers.
 The age at which females are marring has also increased.
 Unfortunately, the societal clock and biological clock are not always in “sync”.
 These delays in childbearing are partially responsible for the increased incidence of infertility related to age.